-As at 30 June 2016, the Group did not have any charges on its assets (30 June 2015: Nil).
+As at 30 June 2017, the Group did not have any charges on its assets (30 June 2016: Nil).

-FUTURE PLANS FOR MATERIAL INVESTMENTS AND EXPECTED SOURCES OF FUNDING
+FUTURE PLANS FOR MATERIAL INVESTMENTS OR CAPITAL ASSETS AND EXPECTED SOURCES OF FUNDING

-Apart from the expansion of manufacturing facilities as described in page 6 of this annual report, the Group had no future plans for material investments as at 30 June 2016.
+The Group had no future plans for material investments or capital assets as at 30 June 2017.

-The Group will continue to monitor the industry closely and review its business expansion plans regularly, so as to take necessary measures in the Group's best interests.
+The Group will continue to monitor the industry closely and to formulate and review its business expansion plans regularly, so as to take necessary measures in the Group's best interests.